bitcoin/bitcoin/README.md

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.

-**Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.
+**Important**: We do accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.